Crusherbolt/Trekers-MetaVerse-Marketplace/README.md

 **🎮 Ready to own the metaverse?
 Start playing TREKER today!**

-*Built with ❤️ for the BlockDAG Hackathon 2025*
+*Built with ❤️ for the BlockDAG Hackathon 2025 along with my teammates Anshul Bari, Nikhil Kumar, Aditya Singh